Not A Fun Task

 I’ve had an all-around helper who stayed with us for 8 months (while her expat employers were away for vacation), and those were the most stress-free 8 months of our household.
 Hannah’s first yaya was also a referral from a good friend, and she stayed for us almost a year before leaving to take care of her mother.

 I’ve stopped using recruitment agencies because of bad experiences with them.
 (Feel free to list on your blacklisted agencies on the comments below).
-Aside from the exorbitant placement fees, the quality of helpers they give keeps getting lower and lower.
+Aside from the exorbitant placement fees, the quality of work seems getting lower and lower.
 Plus, forget about getting a timely replacement.

 The usual profile of an agency maid is someone who may be skilled in what they do and have lived in the city for a long time.
-Based on experience, agency maids attitude-wise tend to be more proud, entitled, and bungangera.
+Based on experience, agency maids attitude-wise tend to be more proud, entitled, and harder to work with, in general.
 The last time I got from a recruitment agency was in 2016 and we haven’t looked back ever since.

 Our lone helper now (1 yaya for two kids, with me at 8-months pregnant) is from an informal recruiter referred to me by a friend.
 Informal recruiters are usually older ladies.
 They do recruitment as a sideline and charge 1,500-6,000 pesos per hire, with no or one guaranteed replacement.